 Acceleration, Deceleration & Whiplash

 By far, the most common injury resulting from motor vehicle accidents is whiplash (80% of car crash injuries).
 Whiplash is a cervical (neck) injury that is caused when the head is thrown either backward by acceleration or forward by deceleration.
 The acceleration or deceleration in car accidents is typically abrupt, which will cause the head to jerk and be stretched beyond its normal range of motion, straining the muscles and ligaments of the neck.
-Extreme causes of whiplash can even cause fractures to the neck vertebrae.
-Although a full recovery is likely, these injuries are incredibly painful and may necessitate prolonged time off of work and activity in order to recover.
+Extreme cases of whiplash can even cause fractures to the neck vertebrae.
+Although a full recovery is likely, these injuries are incredibly painful and may necessitate prolonged time off of work and activity to recover.

 Whiplash can occur at nearly any speed—even when vehicles are traveling as slowly as 25 mph!

 Most commonly, whiplash is the result of a rear-end automobile collision, rather than a side impact or head-on collision, although that is possible.
 In the event of a car accident, kinetic energy will keep the bodies in the car moving forward.
 Due to restraints such as seat belts, the body will be stopped while the head will continue to be thrown backward.
 This unnatural movement of the neck commonly results in hypertension injuries.
 Depending on the severity of the impact and how fast both vehicles were traveling, the extent of the whiplash will differ.

 The most severe whiplash injuries will cause traumatic brain injuries.
 A doctor will examine those injured by whiplash in a physical examination, as well as an X-ray or CT scan.
 In severe cases, doctors might examine and monitor brain function to ascertain whether or not there was damage.
 With acceleration/deceleration injuries, the brain may swell and cause bruising and bleeding.
 This can be potentially life-threatening.